-A. At the conclusion of all capital felony cases heard by jury, and after proper charge from the court and argument of counsel, the jury shall retire to consider a verdict of guilty or not guilty without any consideration of punishment.
+At the conclusion of all capital felony cases heard by jury, and after proper charge from the court and argument of counsel, the jury shall retire to consider a verdict of guilty or not guilty without any consideration of punishment.
 In nonjury capital felony cases, the judge shall first consider a finding of guilty or not guilty without any consideration of punishment.

-B. Upon a verdict by the jury or judge that the defendant is guilty of a capital felony, or upon a plea of guilty to a capital felony, the court shall conduct a separate sentencing proceeding to determine whether the defendant should be sentenced to [death or life imprisonment as authorized herein] life imprisonment or life imprisonment without possibility of release or parole.
-In a jury trial, the sentencing proceeding shall be conducted as soon as practicable by the original trial judge before the original trial jury.
+Upon a verdict by the jury or judge that the defendant is guilty of a capital felony, or upon a plea of guilty to a capital felony, the court shall conduct a separate sentencing proceeding to determine whether the defendant should be sentenced to life imprisonment without possibility of release or parole or death [or life imprisonment as authorized In a jury trial, the sentencing proceeding shall be herein].

+conducted as soon as practicable by the original trial judge before the original trial jury.
 In a nonjury trial, the sentencing proceeding shall be conducted as soon as practicable by the original trial judge.
-In the case of a plea of guilty to a capital felony, the sentencing proceeding shall be conducted as soon as practicable by the original trial judge by the original trial judge or by a jury upon demand of a party.
+In the case of a plea of guilty to a capital felony, the sentencing proceeding shall be conducted as soon as practicable by the original trial judge or by a jury upon demand of a party.

-- C. In the sentencing proceeding, all evidence admitted at the trial shall be considered, and additional evidence may be presented as to the circumstances of the crime and as to any aggravating [or mitigating circumstances pursuant to Sections 6 and 7 of this act] circumstances pursuant to the provisions of Section 31-20A-5 NMSA 1978. - D. In a jury sentencing proceeding, the judge shall give appropriate instructions and allow argument, and the jury shall retire to determine the punishment to be imposed.
-In a nonjury sentencing proceeding, or upon a plea of guilty, where no jury has been demanded, the judge shall allow argument and determine the punishment to be imposed." - Section 3.
-Section 31-20A-2 NMSA 1978 (being Laws 1979,
+- C. In the sentencing proceeding, all evidence admitted at the trial shall be considered, and additional evidence may be presented as to the circumstances of the crime and as to any aggravating or mitigating circumstances pursuant to Sections [6 and 7 of this act] 31-20A-5 and 31-20A-6 NMSA 1978. - D. In a jury sentencing proceeding, the judge shall give appropriate instructions and allow argument, and the jury shall retire to determine the punishment to be imposed.
+In a nonjury sentencing proceeding, or upon a plea of guilty, where no jury has been demanded, the judge shall allow argument and determine the punishment to be imposed." - Section 4.
+Section 31-20A-2 NMSA 1978 (being Laws 1979, Chapter 150, Section 3) is amended to read: